-Rent income from the lease of transportation equipment amounted to \$\mathbb{P}0.8\$ in 2019 and 2018 (see Note 14).
+Rent income from the lease of transportation equipment amounted to ₱0.8 million in 2019 (see Note 12).

-10. Accrued Expenses and Other Current Liabilities
+9. Accrued Expenses and Other Current Liabilities

-2020 2019
+2021 2020

-Liabilities arising from the MOA ₽161,904,972 ₽159,304,972
+Liabilities arising from the MOA ₽164,304,972 ₽161,904,972

 Dividends payable 10,985,443 10,985,443

-Rental deposits 5,972,642 5,972,642
+Accrued expenses 4,713,640 3,112,379

-Accrued expenses 3,112,379 2,136,616
+Statutory payable 15,527 5,690

-Statutory payable 5,690 5,397
+Rental deposits - 5,972,642

-Others 3,196,210 3,196,210
+Others - 3,196,210

-₽185,177,336 ₽181,601,280
+₽180,019,582 ₽185,177,336

-Liabilities arising from the MOA pertain to the estimated transfer taxes and registration fees related to the transfer of assets from the Company's previous development bank operations to BDO and PDIC and other related liabilities, primarily from unremitted collection of assigned receivables and sale of foreclosed properties for the account of PDIC (see Note 1).
+Liabilities arising from the MOA pertain mainly to the estimated transfer taxes and registration fees related to the transfer of assets from the Company's previous development bank operations to BDO and PDIC and other related liabilities, primarily from unremitted collection of assigned receivables and sale of foreclosed properties for the account of PDIC (see Note 1).
+Additions in liabilities arising from MOA in 2021 and 2020 amounted to \$\frac{1}{2}\$.4 million and \$\frac{1}{2}\$.6 million, respectively.
 This account also includes provision for probable losses to cover estimated losses from claims.
 As allowed under PAS 37, Provisions, Contingent Liabilities and Contingent Assets, certain information is not disclosed until final settlement as it might prejudice the Company's position on the matter.

-Dividends payable pertains to the Company's dividend for cumulative, nonparticipating, nonvoting, redeemable and convertible preferred stock that were declared prior to the Company's incurrence of deficit.
+Dividends payable pertain to the Company's dividend for cumulative, nonparticipating, nonvoting, redeemable and convertible preferred stock that were declared prior to the Company's incurrence of deficit.